es-shims/get-own-property-symbols/README.md

 #### the `typeof` gotcha
 It is not possible to overwrite native `typeof` operator and while it returns `symbol` with native support, since version `0.5.0` it returns `object` when polyfilled.
 This is not perfect, but at least it's simple to distinguish between Symbols and regular properties in list of mixed properties collections.

+#### cross-realm incompatibility
+`Symbol.for` and `Symbol.keyFor` can't be shimmed cross-realm.
+To be extra fair, `Symbol` should never be used cross-realm unless natively supported.

+#### is `Symbol` native ?
+Since it's not possible to overwrite `typeof`, a check against `typeof key === "symbol"` is all we need to understand if support is native or not.
+Please note that transpilers might wrap this check to be sure the test is done natively and not before transpiling code.

 #### How to use